-In order to prevent contamination and unsanitary conditions in the watershed areas, the MDC performs watershed inspections on properties draining to the Barkhamsted Reservoir, the Nepaug Reservoir, and Reservoir No. 6 and the West Hartford Reservoirs.
-These inspections are required by the Connecticut Department of Public Health (DPH).
+In order to prevent contamination and unsanitary conditions in the watershed areas, the MDC performs inspections on properties within the watersheds of the Barkhamsted Reservoir, the Nepaug Reservoir, and Reservoir No. 6 and the West Hartford Reservoirs.
+These inspections are required to be conducted by the Connecticut Department of Public Health (DPH).

 The MDC's Watershed Inspector visits residential, business and farm properties located within the watersheds to identify conditions that may adversely affect drinking water supplies.
 The inspector checks for signs of septic system failure, leaking fuel oil tanks, soil erosion and sedimentation issues, illegal discharges and dumping, improper storage of chemicals and animal waste, and other conditions that have the potential to affect water quality.
-In 2016, a total of 2,968 watershed inspections were conducted, with no violations.
+In 2017, a total of 2698 watershed inspections were conducted.
+No violations were identified.